Skip to main content

 • prisma:engine:db_query: Represents the database query that was executed against the database.
 It includes the query in the tags, and how long the query took to run.

-• prisma:engine:serialize: Represents how long it takes to transform a database query result into a Prisma Client result.
+• prisma:engine:serialize: Represents how long it takes to transform a raw response from the database into a typed result.

 For example, given the following Prisma Client code: